LeondeGroot-dev/iwarz/README.md

-# iwarz is nog lang niet af
+# iWarz is far from finished

-# Overzicht van dingen die mooier kunnen
+# Things that should be improved
-# - Bases hebben een userId en een team.
-Team is niet nodig, is ook af te lezen uit userId
+# - Bases have a userId and a team.
+Team is not necessary; it can be distracted from the user (userId)